John Mitchell (labor leader)

-John Mitchell (February 4, 1870 – September 9, 1919) was a United States labor leader and president of the United Mine Workers of America from 1898 to 1908.
+John Mitchell (February 4, 1870 – September 9, 1919) was an American labor leader who served as the president of the United Mine Workers of America from 1898 to 1908.

 Background

 John Mitchell was born in 1870 in Braidwood, Illinois, a second generation Irish immigrant.
 He became an orphan when he was only six years old, and began working at that age to support his family.